Social Icons

 Directed by Terrence Malick

-If you are down for a movie about an insane couple going on a killing spree, then Badlands is that movie for you.
-Even though is more like an insane couple where the man in it is the one doing the killings.
-Filled with a nice performance from Martin Sheen and a good director who had his work mapped out well to keep you watching as these two in a way did not have enough power between them to be interested when they are by themselves on screen.
-I found the movie average regardless of its critical acclaim.
-You can spot easily that the production budget on this movie was low.
+If you’re down for a movie about an insane couple going on a killing spree, then Badlands is the movie for you.
+Although, to be fair, it’s more like an insane couple where the man is the one doing the killings.
+Filled with a nice performance from Martin Sheen and directed by someone who clearly had their work mapped out well, the movie keeps you watching even though the two leads don’t have enough chemistry to be interesting when they’re by themselves on screen.
+I found the movie average, regardless of its critical acclaim.
+It’s also easy to spot that the production budget was low.

-The movie was written, produced and directed by Terrence Malick and the plot as said above is about a couple on a killing spree, which was their go to behavior when cornered or need something.
-Kit (Martin Sheen) is the unstable character who did the killings and his partner was Holly, a young fifteen year old whom Kit at twenty-five has fallen in love with.
+The movie was written, produced, and directed by Terrence Malick.
+As mentioned, the plot is about a couple on a killing spree, which becomes their go-to behavior when cornered or in need of something.
+Kit (Martin Sheen) is the unstable character who does the killings, and his partner is Holly, a fifteen-year-old girl whom Kit, at twenty-five, has fallen in love with.

-After they met and have been having secret meetings behind Holly’s father’s back.
-They were found out.
-Holly’s father forbid the relationship and Kit could not see why he could no longer be with Holly.
-He goes to her house and packs her things, but when confronted by her father Kit kills him, Holly was present.
-Even though Holly didn’t wish her father ill, she didn’t feel much remorse after he passed.
+After they meet and start having secret meetings behind Holly’s father’s back, they’re eventually found out.
+Holly’s father forbids the relationship, and Kit can’t understand why he can’t be with Holly.
+He goes to her house to pack her things, but when confronted by her father, Kit kills him—with Holly present.
+Even though Holly didn’t wish her father harm, she doesn’t feel much remorse after his death.
+Kit burns down the house and runs off with Holly.

-They started their lives living off the land, until they got found out and one killing too many everyone was on their case.
-Even Kit’s friend was not immune to what has now seemed like an uncontrollable union.
+They start their new life living off the land until they’re discovered, and after one killing too many, everyone is on their case.
+Even Kit’s friend isn’t immune to what now seems like an uncontrollable union.

-How it all ended for this two is something you have to see if you are already happy about the synopsis.
-The movie is tagged significant and was nominated for numerous American Films Institute lists for being very good.
-The claim that this movie is a classic is something I personally do not agree with, but you as the viewer can come to that conclusion on your own when you take the time to see this movie.
+How it all ends for these two is something you’ll have to see if you’re already intrigued by the synopsis.
+The movie is considered significant and has been nominated for numerous American Film Institute lists for being very good.
+While I personally don’t agree with the claim that this movie is a classic, you as the viewer can come to your own conclusion when you take the time to watch it.

 The Taking of Pelham One Two Three (1974)